MatthieuMichon/aoc-rtl/25/4/README.md

 ## Adjacent ROP Count

 The first main component of the algorithm is an unit `adjacent_count` which translates binary input (ROP present or not) into a count of adjacent ROPs.

+The implementation is based on the algorithm described earlier and is quite simple.

+# ROP Count Stores